Pet Care Home

 Many Invertebrates are primarily carnivorous, meaning they subsist on protein foods though some insects, such as crickets will also eat vegetation.
 Specialized carnivores, subsisting on only insects, and are called insectivores.

-• Feeding your pet:
+Feeding your pet

 Feeding both insectivorous and carnivorous species is usually simple and straightforward.
 They will need a diet consisting of a variety of live prey: Crickets, grasshoppers, mealworms, waxworms, flies, moths, and occasionally pink or fuzzy mice may be required.

-Small insects and arachnids will need to be fed small insects, and as they grow they will require larger prey items.
+Small insects and arachnids will need to be fed tiny insects, and as they grow they will require larger prey items.
 All captive invertebrates should be offered a wide variety of prey rather than just feeding those that are easiest to find at the local pet store or bait shop.

-• Raising your own food:
+Raising your own food

 Many keepers, especially those with large collections, also raise several types of feeder prey in connection with their invertebrate collections.
 This insures that their prey items are well-fed and healthy and provide the best nutrients for their captive pets.
-Some feeders such as crickets, fruit flies, and wax moths are especially time-consuming to produce.
+Some feeder foods such as crickets, fruit flies, and wax moths are especially time-consuming to produce.

 One important aspect of producing your own prey items is that you can effectively control the health of the feeders and use them to provide your animals with the best possible nutrition.
 Gut-loading of crickets and mealworms is an important part of feeding your inverts.
 By feeding (gut-loading) your prey items a healthy diet, this is transferred to your animals.